Aortic aneurysm: Abdominal aortic aneurysm

 Abdominal aortic aneurysms (AAAs) are more common than their thoracic counterpart.
 One reason for this is that elastin, the principal load-bearing protein present in the wall of the aorta, is reduced in the abdominal aorta as compared to the thoracic aorta.
 Another is that the abdominal aorta does not possess vasa vasorum, the nutrient-supplying blood vessels within the wall of the aorta.
 Most AAA are true aneurysms that involve all three layers (tunica intima, tunica media and tunica adventitia).
 The prevalence of AAAs increases with age, with an average age of 65–70 at the time of diagnosis.
 AAAs have been attributed to atherosclerosis, though other factors are involved in their formation.
+Risk factors for AAA include the male gender, aging, a history of smoking, hypercholesterolemia, and hypertension.
+Reviews reported estimates for prevalence rates of AAA were 0.9-9% in men and 1–2% in women, where, generally, the incidence of AAA is four times greater in men compared to women at the same age.

 The risk of rupture of an AAA is related to its diameter; once the aneurysm reaches about 5 cm, the yearly risk of rupture may exceed the risks of surgical repair for an average-risk patient.
 Rupture risk is also related to shape; so-called "fusiform" (long) aneurysms are considered less rupture-prone than "saccular" (shorter, bulbous) aneurysms, the latter having more wall tension in a particular location in the aneurysm wall.

+The prevalence of AAA worldwide in 2019 was approximately 0.9% in people under age 79 years, whereas a 2014 review reported a range of 2-12%, occurring in about 8% of men older than 65 years of age.
+Men are about four times more likely to have AA compared to women at any age, with death occurring in about 55-64% of people having AAA rupture.

-Before rupture, an AAA may present as a large, pulsatile mass above the umbilicus.
+Before rupture, an AAA may present as a large, pulsatile mass above the belly button.
 A bruit may be heard from the turbulent flow in the aneurysm.
-Unfortunately, however, rupture may be the first hint of AAA.
-Once an aneurysm has ruptured, it presents with classic symptoms of abdominal pain which is severe, constant, and radiating to the back.
+Rupture may be the first sign of AAA.
+Once an aneurysm has ruptured, it presents with classic symptoms of abdominal pain, which is severe, constant, and radiating to the back.

 The diagnosis of an abdominal aortic aneurysm can be confirmed by the use of ultrasound.
 Rupture may be indicated by the presence of free fluid in the abdomen.
 A contrast-enhanced abdominal CT scan is the best test to diagnose an AAA and guide treatment options.

-Only 10–25% of patients survive rupture due to large pre-and postoperative mortality.
+In 2019, some 170,000 people worldwide died from AAA rupture, with aging, smoking, and hypertension as principal factors.
 Annual mortality from ruptured aneurysms in the United States is about 15,000.
-Most are due to abdominal aneurysms, with thoracic and thoracoabdominal aneurysms making up 1% to 4% of the total.